ervandew/eclim/src/doc/content/vim/common/project.rst

 - **:ProjectProblems** [<project>]
-  Populates vim's quickfix with a list of all eclipse build errors and warnings for the current, or specifice project, and all related projects.
+  Populates vim's quickfix with a list of all eclipse build errors and warnings for the current, or specific project, and all related projects.
 Very similar to eclipse's "Problems" view.
 By default, if the current quickfix list represents a problems list, then as you save source files this list will be updated accordingly.